tonethar/IGME-230-GDD-2017-Fall/notes/web-apps-9.md

 ![Web Page](_images/web-storage-1.jpg)

-### B. You can also see your selections in the web inspector:
+### B. You can also see your selections reflected in the web inspector:

 ![Web Page](_images/web-storage-3.jpg)